 The Company has entered into various license agreements pursuant to which the Company acquired licenses to certain intellectual property.
 The agreements generally required an upfront license fee and, in some cases, reimbursement of patent costs.
 Additionally, under each agreement, the Company may be required to pay annual maintenance fees, royalties, milestone payments and sublicensing fees.
 Each of the license agreements is generally cancelable by the Company, given appropriate prior written notice.
-At June 30, 2020, potential future milestone payments under these agreements, including future milestone payments associated with TRC253 acquired from Janssen Pharmaceutica N.V.
-(Janssen) as discussed in Note 6, totaled an aggregate of approximately \$66.0 million.
+At June 30, 2021, potential future milestone payments under these agreements totaled an aggregate of \$9.6 million.